ading2210/libcurl.js/README.md

 Once loaded, there will be a `window.libcurl` object which includes all the API functions.
 The `libcurl.ready` property can also be used to know if the WASM has loaded.

-There are also ES6 modules available if you are using a bundler.
+There are also ES6 modules available if you are using a bundler or running it in NodeJS.
 The `libcurl.mjs` and `libcurl_full.mjs` files provide this functionality, with the former being set as the entry point for the NPM package.
 ```js
 //import the regular version
 import { libcurl } from "libcurl.js";